CCBR/CCBR_NextflowTemplate/docs/user-guide/preparing-files.md

 2.  macs2_g: "macs2 genome shorthand; IE mm IE hs"

 ## 2.2 Preparing Manifests
-There are two manifests, one which required for all pipeliens and one that is only required if running a differential analysis.
+There are two manifests, one which required for all pipelines and one that is only required if running a differential analysis.
 These files describe information on the samples and desired contrasts.
 The paths of these files are defined in the snakemake_config.yaml file.
 These files are:

 - samplemanifest
 - contrasts